alex-isv/solutions-engineering/Nvidia/Nvidia-DGX/adoc/Nvidia_DGX_on_SUSE-Rancher_stack.md

-# Nvidia DGX on SUSE-Rancher RKE2 cluster setup steps
+# Using Nvidia DGX with SUSE-Rancher RKE2 cluster

 Test environment: